-Of the total homeless population in Solano County in 2022, approximately 78.0 percent were unsheltered, 73.0 percent had been homeless for less than a year compared to 6.0 percent that had been homeless or more than three years, and 16.5 percent were chronically homeless, meaning they had been homeless for a year or longer or had experienced at least 4 episodes of homelessness, totaling 12 months in the last 3 years.
+Approximately 81.0 percent of the total homeless population of Solano County were unsheltered and 19.0 percent were sheltered.
+Of the total population, approximately 78.0 percent were unsheltered, 73.0 percent had been homeless for less than a year compared to 6.0 percent that had been homeless or more than three years, and 15.66.5 percent were chronically homeless, meaning they had been homeless for a year or longer or had experienced at least 4 episodes of homelessness, totaling 12 months in the last 3 years.
+Additionally, there were approximately 30 families, with at least one child under 18 and one adult over 18, totaling 79 people or 6.9 percent of the population, and there were 5 unaccompanied minors recorded.

-The 2022 PIT surveyed for the following protected characteristics: veteran status, race and ethnicity, disability status, and age.
+The 2022 PIT surveyed for the following protected characteristics: gender identity, sexual orientation, veteran status, race and ethnicity, disability status, and age.
 However, the 2022 PIT does not report the proportion of the homeless population that identifies as each racial or ethnic group.
-Therefore, Table 3-9, Demographic Composition of Homeless Population, 2019, identifies the proportion of each of these protected characteristics from the 2019 PIT compared to the proportion of each jurisdiction's population, to identify whether any protected classes are disproportionately represented as part of the homeless population.
-The percentages for a protected characteristic population in bold are overrepresented in the homeless population that reported to that jurisdiction's total population.
-It is worth noting that, given the small proportion of the homeless populations of these jurisdictions.
+Therefore, Table 3-89, Demographic Composition of Homeless Population, 2019, identifies the proportion of each of these protected characteristics from the 2019 PIT compared to the proportion of each jurisdiction's population, to identify whether any protected classes are disproportionately represented as part of the homeless population.
+However, while gender identity and sexual orientation were reported, this information is not collected for the general population and cannot be used for a comparison of demographic composition.
+The percentages for a protected characteristic population in bold are overrepresented in the homeless population compared to that jurisdiction's total population.
+It is worth noting that, given the small proportion of the homeless population that reported sleeping in Vallejo, Rio Vista, Benicia, and DixonDixon, and without a report for the unincorporated county, it is unlikely that all protected characteristics are represented in the homeless populations of these jurisdictions.
 However, without data available at the jurisdiction level, it is assumed that the percentages of each protected class apply to the local homeless population.